abdalimran/abdalimran.github.io/_posts/2024-11-24-The-Economic-Mirage.md

 Banks and businesses renegotiate loans to lower payments, but this often means small businesses and workers still lose jobs, while big corporations survive.

 ### Money Printing:
 Central banks create new money to stimulate the economy, but this mostly helps the wealthy.
 For example, when central banks print money, stock prices rise.
 Who owns stocks?
 The rich.
-It also increase inflation and decrease the currecy value.
+It also increase inflation and decrease the currency value.

 ### Wealth Redistribution:
 This sounds fair—take money from the rich and give it to the poor.
 But in practice, these programs are often too small to make a real difference or are blocked by political systems controlled by the wealthy.